Prompts

 How to configure prompts

-Here, a Prompt Collection can be added by giving it a name, some Prompts (separated by line) and prompt postscript.
+Here, a Prompt Collection can be added by giving it a name, some Prompts (separated by line) and a prompt postscript.

-Prompts collection name outlines the name displayed to users in the prompts dialog above the prompts list.
+The prompt collection name outlines the name displayed to users in the prompts dialog above the prompts list.
 It is advised to use a name that provides a unifying theme or topic that connects the individual prompts within the collection.

-Optional prompt postscript is attached to each prompt sent to the assistant by the user.
+An optional prompt postscript is attached to each prompt sent to the assistant by the user.
 It serves as an additional instruction to guide the assistant in constructing the responses.
 For example “Explain in detail and give references from the context.
 Use markdown and bullet points for the key points.”

 How to enable prompts